Robustified Gaussian quasi-likelihood inference for volatility: Robustified Gaussian quasi-likelihood functions

 \subsection{H\"{o}lder-based divergence}

 The normalized-score-based divergence, also known as $\gam$- or JHHB divergence, can be seen as the ``logarithmic'' version of the density-power divergence (see \eqref{hm:def_log-dp.div} below).
 Its origin goes back to \cite{Win95} and was then studied by \cite{JonHjoHarBas01}, \cite{FujEgu08}, and \cite{Fuj13} in detail.
 In this section, we will describe how this divergence can apply to our model setup.
-However, as we will observe in Remark \ref{hm:rem_ns.eq} below, in the dynamic-structure (or more broadly, some inhomogeneous conditional-distribution) model, it is not clear if the partial derivative with respect to $\theta$ admits a normalized-score structure.

 It is well-known that the above-mentioned divergence is closely related to the H\"{o}lder inequality.
 In our framework, we will not emphasize the ``normalized-score'' nature, but more simply, introduce the divergence from the viewpoint of the H\"{o}lder inequality.
 In general, given two densities $f$ and $g$ with respect to a reference measure $\mu$ and a constant $\lam>0$, the H\"{o}lder inequality gives